alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

     | 0.334 | 2                        | 0.9                     | 1.5                    |
     | 1     | 2                        | 1                       | 1                      |

-    The part I like the best is during `0 <= t <= 0.333`, where the outer ring's stroke width and scale are simultaneously increased and decreased respectively, making it look as if the outer ring is collapsing inwards toward the center.
+    The part I specifically want to point out is the first third of the animation, when the outer ring's stroke width and scale are simultaneously increased and decreased respectively, making it look as if the outer ring is collapsing inwards toward the center.
 A pretty awesome effect!

 {% include posts/2016/10/22/includes3_transforming_paths_animated_svgs.html %}

-One last cool animation that makes use of group transformations is the _horizontal indeterminate progress bar_.
-A material horizontal indeterminate progress bar consists of three paths: a translucent background and two inner rectangular paths.
+One last example that makes use of group transformations is the _horizontal indeterminate progress bar_.
+A horizontal indeterminate progress bar consists of three paths: a translucent background and two inner rectangular paths.
 The two inner rectangles are simultaneously translated from left to right and scaled, altering their positions and sizes at varying degrees.
-Try toggling the scale and translation animations on the demo below to see the effect!
+Toggle the scale and translation checkboxes below to see how each contributes to the final result!

 {% include posts/2016/10/22/includes4_transforming_paths_indeterminate_progress.html %}

 ### Trimming stroked `path`s

 A lesser known property of stroked paths is that they can be _trimmed_.
-That is, given a stroked path, we can choose to hide or show portions of the path before drawing it to the dispaly.
-In Android, this is done using the three `<path>` attributes below, each of which can be animated to create some pretty awesome effects:
+Given a stroked path, we can choose to hide or show portions of the path before drawing it to the dispaly.
+In Android, this is done using the attributes below, each of which can be animated to create some pretty slick effects:

 | Property name            | Element type | Value type | Min value | Max value|
 |--------------------------|--------------|------------|-----------|-----------|